 Sterling silver, by definition is made out of 92.5% silver and 7.5% other materials such as copper.
 The sterling we use is nickel free.
 This is an industry standard.
 In fact the little "925" stamped into some sterling pieces is to signify that it is made out of 92.5% silver.
 The reason jewellery pieces are made out of sterling silver, and not 100% silver because silver in its purest form is often too soft to use to create jewellery with.
 This is why most silver pieces bought anywhere is sold as sterling silver.

-Oxidation occurs because of the metal reacting to the air and oxygen.
+Oxidation occurs because of the metal reacting to the air and oxygen, hence the term OXidation, for OXygen.
 This is a chemical reaction.
 Silver reacts to sulfur in the air, and this is what causes the oxidation, a black or dark substance or film.
 Sulfur is in the air because of by-products of pollution and also can be found in the air naturally.
 Sulfur reacts very quickly with sterling silver.
 Chemicals that are found in shampoos, creams or even in tap water can cause a reaction to the metal and speed up oxidation.
 We recommend not showering or exercising with sterling silver as the salts from your body in the shower can cause rapid oxidation.
 Sometimes we see oxidation happen faster during the warmer months, as when the temperature increases, more sweat happens if it’s hot.

 There are many old fashioned ways to remove silver.
 The easiest way to clean it is to use a jewelry polish pad.
 You can also take it to a jeweller to have it polished in their ultrasonic machine.
 You can also purchase anti-tarnish strips to store your piece in.
 To slow down the oxidation, you can also store it in a plastic ziplock bag.
 Most jewelry stores will also sell silver cleaning solutions.
 Another tip is to use ketchup to clean your sterling silver piece.
 The acidity in the ketchup can help dissolve the oxidation.